EtHsu0/ee14_final_proj/README.md

 ### Folder usage:
 DO NOT EVER MODIFY THE TEMPLATE FILE\
-Duplicate the template file if you want to start a test on something.\
+Duplicate the template file if you want to start a test on something.
-FINAL_PROJ will be where the final production code is located \
+* FINAL_PROJ will be where the final production code is located
+* Interrupt test has working interrupts on joypad
-PRINT_TEST will be where tests related to printing function on UART be \
+* PRINT_TEST will be where tests related to printing function on UART be
+* Card test will be where card logic is implemented.
 Feel free to duplicate a new folder to test out stuff.
 Notes: If you are familiar with git brance, feel free to use it as alternative.
 HOWEVER, using folder and copy code that is guaranteed to be corrected to FINAL_PROJ will be a better option to avoid pull request mess.